dovecot/documentation/source/admin_manual/debugging/debugging_authentication.rst

-If you're having problems with passwords, you can also set :dovecot_core:ref:`auth_debug_passwords=yes <auth_debug_passwords>` which will log them in plaintext.
+If you're having problems with passwords, you can also set :dovecot_core:ref:`auth_debug_passwords=yes <auth_debug_passwords>` which will log them in cleartext.
 After that you'll see in the logs exactly what dovecot-auth is doing, and that should help you to fix the problem.

 For easily testing authentication, use: